Artificial intelligence in healthcare: Industry

-The trend of large health companies merging allows for greater health data accessibility.
-Greater health data lays the groundwork for the implementation of AI algorithms.
+The trend of large health companies merging has allowed for greater health data accessibility.
+Greater health data have laid the groundwork to implement AI algorithms.

-A large part of industry focus of implementation of AI in the healthcare sector is in the clinical decision support systems.
+A large part of industry focus has been in the clinical decision support systems.
 As more data is collected, machine learning algorithms adapt and allow for more robust responses and solutions.
-Numerous companies are exploring the possibilities of the incorporation of big data in the healthcare industry.
-Many companies investigate the market opportunities through the realms of "data assessment, storage, management, and analysis technologies" which are all crucial parts of the healthcare industry.
+Numerous companies have been exploring the possibilities of the incorporation of big data in the healthcare industry, many of whom have been investigating market opportunities through "data assessment, storage, management, and analysis technologies".